 At this point, it is probably worth mentioning that kombucha au naturel is somewhat of an acquired taste.
 However, manufacturers’ efforts to create and bring to market a huge variety of great tasting offerings have converted kombucha from a niche medicinal brew of the ultra-health conscious to a well-established segment of health and wellness beverages aimed at the mass market.

-It is common for kombucha products to be featuring health claims and Lumina Intelligence research shows that of those that do, 54% pertained to general wellness followed by digestion (23%) and immunity (17%).
-This roughly mirrors the health claims distribution across probiotic products, which is hardly surprising, since kombucha counts as a probiotic drink: as long as it has not been heated, the filtered product still contains live bacterial cultures.
+It is common for kombucha products to be featuring health claims and Lumina Intelligence research shows that of those that do, 100% pertained to general wellness followed by digestion (20%) and immunity (14%).
+This roughly mirrors the health claims distribution across probiotic products, which is hardly surprising, since kombucha counts as a probiotic drink.
+As long as it has not been heated, the filtered product still contains live bacterial cultures.

-Also, since these bacterial cultures are essential for making kombucha in the first place rather than being added at a later stage, as is the case for most probiotic food and beverage products, it makes kombucha a “natural” probiotic drink and this is something which appeals greatly to Millennials, who are increasingly suspicious of any kind of additive.
+Also, bacterial cultures are essential for making kombucha in the first place rather than being added at a later stage, as is the case for most probiotic food and beverage products.
+This makes kombucha a “natural” probiotic drink and this is something which appeals greatly to Millennials, who are increasingly suspicious of any kind of “unnecessary” additive.

 Kombucha market trends: Clean label